 The Board of Directors may establish board committees with the purpose of preparing decisions and recommendations for evaluation and approval by the Board of Directors.
-In accordance with the Danish Recommendations on Corporate Governance, the Board of Directors has established four committees:
+In accordance with the Recommendations, the Board of Directors has established four committees:

-- Audit Committee
+- · Audit Committee

-- Remuneration Committee
+- · Remuneration Committee

-- Nomination Committee
+- · Nomination Committee

 - Scientific Committee

 Reporting to the Board of Directors, the committees have individual charters defining their main tasks and responsibilities.
-All committee members are independent.
+At least half of the members of the respective committees shall meet the independence requirements set out in the Recommendations as applicable at any time.